 For more information about the essential elements of standard work, read this.

-There are so many reasons that standard work is important, the question should really be "why am I not implementing standard work?" rather than "why should I?"
+There are many reasons that standard work is important; the question should be "why am I not implementing standard work?" rather than "why should I?"
 From increased employee engagement and happiness to the production of higher-quality goods and services, standard work makes your business more successful in every measure.

 Here are some of the many benefits of standard work: